soerenmetje/passport-discord/README.md

 Be sure to `npm i` or `pnpm i`

-Theres an example for a simple Express setup, and one with vite-plugin-ssr ( This one is with Vue but can be easily adapted).
+There is an example for a simple Express setup, and one with vite-plugin-ssr ( This one is with Vue but can be easily adapted).

 ## Credits
 * [Jared Hanson](https://github.com/jaredhanson) -Author of Passport